chris1111/D-LinkUtility-Package/README.md

 ### An old D-Link project that I redid to adapt it to macOS Big Sur 11 and macOS Monterey 12

-### Works for macOS Big Sur 11 and macOS Monterey 12
+### Works for macOS Big Sur 11 and macOS Monterey 12 only!

 - SIP Security and Gatekeeper must be disable